acapraru/Linear-Algebra-Library-for-Scala/README.md

 In order to use the library, you need to create an object instance of the MVOperations class.
 You can use it in both scala command line and any project as long as the MatrixOp.scala document is in the folder the user works in.

 I also included the unit testing facility which can be found in the file Testsuite.scala.
-This is described more [here](#correctness-of-the-library-using-scalatest).
+This is described [here](#correctness-of-the-library-using-scalatest).
 To suggest how useful the library is I also implemented some numerical methods for root-finding and optimization which make use of this library.
 These are explained [here](#an-example-numerical-methods-implemented-using-the-library).

 ## Installation
 There is just one version of my library.
 It is optimized for Scala 2.13.1.
 To install it, it should be enough just to clone the repository to your own machine.
 I have already compiled the Scala files and the class files already exist.
 However, if the library doesn't work yet, it should be compiled one more time using the following command in the command line:.